corbett/QuantumComputing/README.md

 It also allows you to execute code printed from the Quantum Composer in IBM's syntax.

 Check out any of the test functions for example usage.
-I'm only part way through the Quantum Experience tutorial, so I will definitely have to update this.
+All code on the IBM tutorial is tested for and supported.

 Please cite me if you end up using this academically.